pplu/cfn-fargate-batch/README.md

 Something here is fishy, because in the launch article the MEMORY parameter is '512'...

-I think I'll approach the problem from another angle.
-I'll try to hand-configure a JobDefinition on the console.
+So start to approch the the problem from another angle.
+Instead of *CloudFormating* my way forward, I tried to hand-configure a JobDefinition on the console.
 Lots of tests on the AWS console (which also has some quircky behaviors when doing Fargate Batch) get me convinced that everything **should** work.

 Then a breakthrough.
 Out of desperation I add two undocumented properties to the JobDescription: `FargatePlatformConfiguration` and `PlatformCapabilites`.